-Placement is definitely my favourite part of the degree.
+Clinical placements are definitely my favourite part of the degree.
 Hard work and challenging, but incredibly rewarding.
 I'm able to work with an incredible team of people, and integrate myself into the multidisciplinary team.
 I feel well respected, and my mentors guide me through each shift.
-Im able to put my theory work into practice, and learn new skills.
+I'm able to put my theory work into practice, and learn new skills.
 The learning is endless, but the best way to do it is on placement.

-Whilst on placement I have grown in confidence and capability, both in my knowledge I developed in theory, and my interpersonal skills with the team I work with and the women I care for.
+Whilst on placement I've grown in confidence and capability, developing my interpersonal skills with the team I work with and the women I care for.
 I've learnt to work within a team to act in the best interest of my patient, as well as having the confidence to question something when I’m unsure.

 My mentors support me a great deal.
 They all understand what it was once like to be a student, and are so understanding and patient.
 They give me confidence when I need it, and encourage me to do my best.
 Their knowledge is amazing, and they are always happy to teach you.

-In my first year at Surrey I lived at Manor Park, in the student halls of residence.
-The accommodationwas faultless, and there was easy access to the laundrette, main university campus and town.
-Manor Park was safe and secure, as well as having common rooms and a great café.
+The University is in a great location, with a quick train ride to London, and not too far from my family home.
+In my first year, I lived at Manor Park, in halls of residence.
+The accommodation was faultless, and there was easy access to the laundrette, main university campus and town.
+Manor Park was safe and secure, with common rooms and a great cafe.